igolovic/poc-newsy/README.md

 Project https://github.com/igolovic/poc-newsy-editor-viewer contains UI for listing articles and adding new articles and also uses this web API.

+**Installation**
+- make sure Docker is running
+- connect to Docker and on the database run script test-data-insert.sql
+- connect to to Swagger on https://localhost:5001/swagger/index.html

 **TODO**
 - full CRUD web API for articles
 - full CRUD web API for users